codepks/LearningLLD/README.md

 **Flow**
 1. User should be able to book in the current city
 2. Should be able to book for the given movie with my choice of timing
+3. System searches as per requirement
-3. The app should show the list of nearby threatres
+4. The app should show the list of nearby threatres
-4. Should be able to see the seats and book it
+5. Should be able to see the seats and book it
+6. Ask customer to pay via different payment methods
+7. Mark booking
+8. Send notification with booking ticket and details

 **Other considerations**
 1. System should handle concurrency : Multiple people might try to book same seats
 2. System shoudl be secure
 3. Database should handle transactions and unstructured data

-**APIs in Support**
-1. getCities
-2. getTheaterByCity
-3. getMoviewByThreatre
-4. getAudiotoriumByMovie
-5. getShowByAuditorium
-6. getAvailableSeatByRows
-7. bookSeat
-8. sendTicketByMainorSMS
-9. postCommentandReviews

 ![image](https://github.com/codepks/LearningLLD/assets/17923311/1b2afb83-0c47-473f-b055-2b8e37077ba2)